pauldthomson/schemahero/README.md

 ## Getting Started

-The recommended way to deploy SchemaHero is:
+The recommended way to deploy SchemaHero is to:

 ```
 kubectl apply -f https://git.io/schemahero